idpartner-app/trust-platform-example/self-hosted/docs/running-trust-platform.md

 # Running the Trust Platform
+Follow these steps to get the Trust Platform operational:

-1. Setup the Trust Platform.
-To do it simply run `./scripts/setup_local.sh`.
+1. Set up the Trust Platform by executing the setup script: `./scripts/setup_local.sh`.
-1. Run the trust platform.
-To do it simply run `docker-compose up`.
+2. Launch the Trust Platform services using Docker Compose: `docker-compose up`.

-The steps above should complete without errors.
+Ensure that both steps complete successfully without any errors.

 ## Next steps
-You are done configuring the Trust Platform.
-[Register a Relying Party](https://docs.idpartner.com/documentation/relying-party-user-guide) and give it a try.
+Congratulations on configuring the Trust Platform!
+The next step is to [register a Relying Party](https://docs.idpartner.com/documentation/relying-party-user-guide) and start testing the integration.